-The center is a joint project of the GSE and the Transforming Learning Accelerator (TLA), a university-wide initiative to develop more equitable and scalable learning solutions.
+The center is a joint project of the GSE and the Stanford Accelerator for Learning, a university-wide initiative to develop more equitable and scalable learning solutions.

 Prior to arriving at Stanford, Fisher was Philip H. Knight Chair and professor of psychology at the University of Oregon (UO).
 He founded and served as the first director of the UO Center for Translational Neuroscience, where researchers work to translate discoveries in basic neuroscience, psychology and other disciplines to mitigate the effects of early adverse experiences on children’s physical and emotional health.

 “There really is no one like him in the field, between his accomplishments in the basic science and his evaluation and design of interventions,” said Ryan Padrez, a pediatrician and clinical associate professor of pediatrics at Stanford Medicine.
 “His ability to straddle both spheres is remarkable.”